weakish/htm/README.txt

 - If the first line starts with `# `, then the leading `# ` will be trimmed.

-- Inline links (brackets immediately followed with parens) will be convert to links, without displaying the URL.
+- Inline links (brackets immediately followed with parentheses) will be converted to links, without displaying the URL.

 Source